This process of transferring powers and decisions to a more local level is called devolution.

 - Work together across services and use local knowledge to get better value for money

 - Be more self-sufficient and have more responsibility for the future of the local area

 - Have decisions taken by locally elected politicians working together, who understand local issues and are more accountable

 Q: What are the options for devolution in Yorkshire?

-These are the four options that have been put forward to central Government for consideration:
+These were the four options that were put forward to central Government for consideration:

 - Leeds City Region - including Leeds, Bradford, Kirklees, Calderdale, Wakefield and York, with Craven, Harrogate and Selby

 - York City Region - including all North Yorkshire districts, NYCC, East Riding and potentially Hull and West Yorkshire

 - Greater Yorkshire - including the five West Yorkshire authorities, NYCC, the seven North Yorkshire districts and the East Riding

 - Hull and Greater Yorkshire - Greater Yorkshire including Hull